 The wolverine is primarily found in the remote forest habitats and open plains of the Northern Hemisphere.

-Wolverines are primarily scavengers,(2) but will prey upon almost any small to mid-sized mammal; including smaller mustelids.(3) The grey wolf is considered their greatest natural predator.(4)
+Wolverines are primarily scavengers,(2) but will prey upon almost any small to mid-sized mammal, including smaller mustelids.(3)

 Wolverines are coming into conflict with humans more frequently, due to the increase of property development and recreational lands.
 Hunting and trapping of wolverines have reduce their numbers, causing them to disappear from large parts of their former range.(5)

 Sensationalism in media

-Like weasels, wolverines are often given the overemphasized title of “killing machines”.
+Like weasels, the wolverine is often given the overemphasized title of “killing machine”.
 Due to their size and strength, it is true they are more fierce than other mustelids.
 However, this behaviour is not unique in the animal kingdom; especially in larger carnivorous mammals.
-When an animal is simply branded a killing machine, people will often fixate on that one particular characteristic, rather than the animal’s lesser-known traits and vulnerabilities.
+When an animal is simply branded a killing machine, people will often fixate on that one particular characteristic, rather than the animal’s other traits or vulnerabilities.

 Body length: 65–107 cm / 26–42 in (males), 63–89 cm / 25–35 in (females)

 Tail length: 17–26 cm / 6.7–10.2 in (males)